travisdoor/travis.github.io/biscuit_object.md

 and other features which I don't want to use so I decided to create my own object system library.

 ## Motivation
-Why not to use C++?
-After decade spend on mostly C++ projects I realized that I simply don't like the language complexity which C++ brings.
-Every new version of C++ allows us to use more and more sophisticated cool features with horrible syntax and hard readability.
-I spend more time thinking about what solution I choose for specified problem than solving those problems directly in simple way.
-Finally I found myself doing C with classes in very complex language like C++ so why not to use C instead.
-I don't think that I use C++ wrong way but I think there are too many ways how to use it and I simply don't like it.

-One of the key features that I miss in C is class model and object system, so I decided to create this one.
+- Brings object class structure to plane C.

-BObject is primary designed for Biscuit Engine where I want to use C# for game-play implementation and scripting, in this case it is much easier and faster to use C where no wrappers are needed for calling "member" functions of the objects living in unmanaged scope.
+- BObject is primary designed for Biscuit Engine where I want to use C# for game-play implementation and scripting, in this case it is much easier and faster to use C where no wrappers are needed for calling "member" functions of the objects living in unmanaged scope.